-Given that approximately 11 percent of the U.S. population between 20 and 79 years old has diabetes, it is troubling that less than half of them know about the special risks to vision that diabetes brings with it.
-The most common issue is diabetic retinopathy, but other eye diseases can be associated with diabetes as well.
-Regular vision exams can catch these conditions before they progress.
+Approximately 11 percent of the U.S. population between 20 and 79 years old has diabetes.
+At Eye Doctors of Arizona it is our duty to educate our patients about the risks of visual loss from diabetes.
+The most common vision threatening condition is diabetic retinopathy, but other eye diseases can be associated with diabetes as well.
+Regular examinations can catch these conditions before they progress.